makerspace-wi/ToolsLocker/lib/rfid-master/README.rst

   #.
 Check your pin settings/variables in the code, see `Pin Layout`_ .
   #.
 Check your pin header soldering.
 Maybe you have cold solder joints.
   #.
 Check voltage.
 Most breakouts work with 3.3V.
   #.
-SPI only works with 3.3V, most breakouts seem 5V tollerant, but try a level shifter.
+SPI only works with 3.3V, most breakouts seem 5V tolerant, but try a level shifter.
   #.
 SPI does not like long connections.
 Try shorter connections.
   #.
 SPI does not like prototyping boards.
 Try soldered connections.
   #.
 According to reports #101, #126 and #131, there may be a problem with the soldering on the MFRC522 breakout.
 You could fix this on your own.

+* **Firmware Version: 0x12 = (unknown) or other random values**

+  #.
+The exact reason of this behaviour is unknown.
+  #.
+Some boards need more time after `PCD_Init()` to be ready.
+As workaround add a `delay(4)` directly after `PCD_Init()` to give the PCD more time.
+  #.
+If this sometimes appears, a bad connection or power source is the reason.
+  #.
+If the firmware version is reported permanent, it is very likely that the hardware is a fake or has a defect.
+Contact your supplier.

 * **Sometimes I get timeouts** or **sometimes tag/card does not work.**